ViralTexts/gtr-clusters/clusters/18520811-sn84026897-BuildingOnTheSand.md

 the gentle words, Let deeds with
 language dwell ; The one who pities
 starving birds, Should scatter crumbs as
 well.
-The mercy that is warm and
+The mercy that is warm and true
+Must lend a helping hand, For those that
+talk, yet fail to do, But &quot; build upon
+the sand.&quot;
 </td></tr></table>

 ---